ne4tron/Securebank-demo-app/README.md

-# 💳 SecureBank Demo App
+# 💳 SecureBank IOS Demo App

 A mock iOS banking application built in React to simulate real-world mobile security vulnerabilities.
 Designed for educational use in mobile penetration testing, reverse engineering, and application security analysis.